Occupational Therapy for Children who have Sensory Processing Difficulties

 School age children:

-• A limited number of school age children are offered NHS occupational therapy sensory advice via the Local Authority SEND Graduated Response Process.
-This process is led by the Specialist Education Services (SES) team of the Local Authority, and children must be open to the Communication & Interaction Team of SES, and referral to Occupational Therapy recommended by them before a referral can be made by the school SENCO.
+- School age children are offered NHS occupational therapy sensory advice via the Local Authority SEND Graduated Response Process.
+This process is led by the Specialist Education Services (SES) team of the Local Authority.
+Referral to occupational therapy must be supported by the Communication & Interaction Team or the Whole School Inclusion Team before a referral can be made by the school SENCO.